-- Is systematically applied, a regular ongoing process - Provides key information to help decision makers allowing them to understand the consequences of investment decisions across transportation assets or modes - Improving communications between decision makers, stakeholders and the traveling public. - Ensuring targets and measures are developed in cooperative partnerships and based on data and objective information
+- Is systematically applied, a regular ongoing process - Provides key information to help decision makers understand the consequences of investment decisions across transportation assets or modes - Improving communications between decision makers, stakeholders, and the traveling public. - Ensuring targets and measures are developed in cooperative partnerships and based on data and objective information.